DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

-If we let users tell us that they won't give a reference Then we'll be able to notify the candidate and get another referee quickly We‘ll know this works when:
-* referees click the refuse link in the email and confirm their refusal
+If we let users tell us that they won't give a reference Then we'll be able to notify the candidate and get another referee quickly We‘ll know this works when referees click the refuse link in the email and confirm their refusal

 ### One big text box for the reference